tnovas/streamlabs/README.md

 var streamLabs = new streamLabsApi('clientId', 'clientSecret', 'http://redirecturl/', 'scopes');
 ```

-# Authorization
+## Authorization
-After using Stream Labs you will need to autenticate with StreamLabs, for that you will get url of authorization:
+After using Stream Labs you will need to authenticate with StreamLabs, for that you will get url of authorization:

 ```
 var urlAuthorization = streamLabs.authorizationUrl();